 A credit ban is a good way to prevent fraud involving the misuse of your personal data.
 Using your personal identity code and other data, an offender may be able to make hire purchase transactions or take out a loan, for example.
 You can prevent these fraudulent offences by applying for a credit ban.
 A self-imposed, fixed-term credit ban will not prevent you from making hire purchase transactions or taking out loans.
 You will receive a separate document indicating that you are creditworthy regardless of the self-imposed credit ban.
 There are two different operators maintaining credit data files in Finland, and we recommend applying for a credit ban with both of them:

 Asiakastieto: Credit Ban (in Finnish)

-Bisnode: Credit Ban (in Finnish)
+Dun & Bradstreet (former Bisnode): Credit Ban (in Finnish)